elixirbeats/abletoolz/README.md

 ```
 python -V  # Should give you a version
 ```
-Once you verify you have python 3.10+, clone this repository using git clone, or download this repo's zip file and extract it to a folder.
-Navigate to that folder on the command line, then run:
+Once you verify you have python 3.10+, install with pip:
 ```
 pip install abletoolz
 ```